 I have found all of these myths on orchid care cards I received with orchids I bought from local stores.

 1. Use ice cubes to water your orchids.
 MYTH.
 I know that on a lot of those “orchid care cards” it says to put two or three ice cubes in the orchid once a week.
-This is crazy!
-First of all, the cold water will shock them, remember these are tropical plants that are used to living off trees in a very warm and humid environment!
-Now I know a lot of people who do this and it does not kill an orchid (orchids are very hardy) but a lot of these same people have had problems with their orchids re-blooming.
+The cold water will shock them, remember these are tropical plants that are used to living off trees in a very warm and humid environment (check out my post on orchids growing in nature).
+Now I know a lot of people who do this and it does not necessarily kill an orchid (orchids are very hardy) but a lot of these same people have had problems with their orchids re-blooming.
 I wonder if the shock of the cold contributes to this?

 2. Water your orchids every 4 – 5 days (or whatever).
 MYTH.
 Orchids dry out differently so you can’t have a set method of watering them.
 You have to watch and see when they need water.
 You will have a set method once they are your own but that will depend on your climate and your mix.
 They will tell you.